 How to protect yourself from narcissistic behavior whether it’s a toxic parent, narcissistic boss, or romantic partner.

 If you suspect your partner or family member is displaying narcissistic behavior and you need relationship advice then there is a solution.
-I have experienced my fair share of narcissistic people and I’m not meaning the clients that I work with as a counselor, I mean personally.
+I have experienced my fair share of narcissistic people and I’m not meaning the clients that I have worked with as a counselor, I mean personally.

 I want to help you recognize the signs of narcissistic behaviors so you can protect yourself and live the ultimate relationship goals you dream of because it’s possible.